 When will StoreDot fast charging batteries be on the market?

-“I think fast-charging batteries will be available for the mass market in three years,” says prof. Chao-Yang Wang at the Battery and Energy Storage Technology Center of Pennsylvania State University in the USA.
+"I think fast-charging batteries will be available for the mass market in three years," says prof. Chao-Yang Wang at the Battery and Energy Storage Technology Center of Pennsylvania State University in the USA.
 “And they won't be any more expensive than the current ones.
-Because they will allow car manufacturers to reduce the size of the on-board battery while at the same time eliminating range anxiety ”.
+Because they will allow car manufacturers to reduce the size of the on-board battery while eliminating range anxiety. "

 Wang's team is also developing a fast-charging battery, presented in research in Nature Energy.
 Accurately raise the battery temperature to 60 ° C - this allows the lithium-ion to move faster, but avoids the damage usually caused by heat.
 With this, Wang gets a full charge in 10 minutes.